-Can you refinance a car into someone else’s name?
+Can you refinance a car in someone else’s name?

-If you have found your vehicle payments are no longer manageable, you may feel inclined to remove yourself from the loan completely and instead have someone else take responsibility.
-But this is not a straightforward process and cannot be done by just refinancing the vehicle with a new owner instead of yourself.
+If you can’t afford your vehicle payments, you may want to remove yourself from the loan and have someone else take responsibility.
+Doing this by refinancing the vehicle with a new owner instead of yourself isn’t a straightforward process.
 Instead, consider other routes to get rid of the vehicle.

-How to transfer a car loan to someone else
+How to refinance a car in someone else’s name

 In order to transfer a car loan to someone else, you also need to transfer the vehicle itself, which is legally considered selling the car.
 Here are two ways to transfer ownership to someone else.